ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 ![](/wiki/shared/news/2025-05-03-expert-global-taiko-showdown-2025-concludes/maimaing-vs-kanten_07-3.png)

-Whatever it was that happened in his mind to hit all of this, this was the turning point of the map, as ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) took the lead from that point, and never looked back, to win with a jaw-dropping 7,627 points difference.
+Whatever it was that happened in his mind to hit all of this, this was the turning point of the map, as ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) took the lead from that point, and never looked back, winning with a jaw-dropping 7,627 points difference.
 This whole Grand Finals is truly a once-in-a-lifetime experience to enjoy, so make sure to check both matches out.

 ## Original songs

 <style>
     .osu-md--news .audio-player {